solid-contrib/solid-node-client/README.md

 * **pluggable authentication** - To access private Pod data, you can plugin Inrupt's solid-client-authn-node, solid-auth-fetcher, or any other authentication packages with a similar API.
 See [authentication](#auth).

 * **pluggable backends** By default the backend may be a local server-based Pod, a remote server-based Pod, or a file system treated as a serverless Pod.
-Serverless Pods for Dropbox and SSH are in development.
+Serverless Pods for Dropbox, SSH, and BrowserFS are in development.

-* **pluggable frontends** Solid-node-client may be used stand-alone or in conjunction with other libraries such as rdflib, solid-client, solid-logic and others.
+* **pluggable frontends** Solid-node-client may be used stand-alone or in conjunction with other libraries such as rdflib, solid-file-client and others.
 See [using alternate frontends](#frontends).

 ## An Example of Stand-Alone Usage
 ```javascript